xsami/Blockchain/README.md

 ```
 go get -d ./...
 ```
-Then you can build the project with `go build` commmand or running the executable or by using the following command: `go run main.go`
+Then you can build the project with `go build` commmand or running the executable or by using the following command: `go run main.go`.